 Unfortunately, the cloud advantages DevOps wants to have so badly are often opposed by traditional cybersecurity teams attempting to retrofit on prem security notions and tools to the functionality of the cloud.
 When you consider that AWS alone has over 200 cloud services, with users accessing and collaborating multiple at a time, not to mention the volume of new SaaS, IaaS, and PaaS services being deployed daily, there’s absolutely no way a retrofit on prem security solution can satisfy the requirements of the new cloud reality.

-The good news is that cloud services increasingly support API integrations, giving rise to a new generation of cloud native, API-based security solutions that can easily integrate with your operational critical cloud services that DevOps is using to provide the necessary cloud security controls to satisfy SecOps, without disrupting CI CD processes.
+The good news is that cloud services increasingly support API integrations, giving rise to a new generation of cloud native, API-based cloud identity governance solutions that can easily integrate with your operational critical cloud services that DevOps is using to provide the necessary cloud security controls to satisfy SecOps, without disrupting CI CD processes.

 And there you have it – DevSecOps in the cloud.